1099 Loan Cash-Out Refinance: Freelance Photographer Accesses Home Equity to Scale Investment Portfolio

 Ready to explore your options?
 Schedule a call with a loan advisor.

-How This 1099 Loan Cash-Out Refinance Helped an Active Investor Scale Her Portfolio
+How This 1099 Loan Cash-Out Refinance Helped a Self-Employed Investor Build Generational Wealth

 Facing similar challenges?
 Schedule a call to explore your options.

 Sarah approached three major lenders confident she’d qualify for a straightforward cash-out refinance.
-She earned $142,000 annually, maintained a 735 credit score, had never missed a mortgage payment, and owned her home with substantial equity.
-She needed $95,000 to purchase a second rental property in an emerging Fort Lauderdale neighborhood she’d been researching for months.
+She earned substantial annual income, maintained excellent credit, had never missed a mortgage payment in her life, and owned her home with considerable accumulated equity.
+She needed significant capital to purchase a second rental property in an emerging Fort Lauderdale neighborhood she’d been researching and analyzing for months.

 All three lenders rejected her application after reviewing her tax returns.

-“I felt trapped by the same smart financial planning that had helped me succeed,” Sarah explained.
-“My accountant had structured my business brilliantly to minimize taxes and maximize write-offs—exactly what self-employed professionals should do.
-But now those same strategies were preventing me from accessing my own equity to grow my investment portfolio.
-It made no sense.”
+“I felt trapped by the same financial planning that had helped me succeed,” Sarah explained.
+“My accountant had structured my business brilliantly to minimize taxes and maximize legitimate write-offs—exactly what self-employed professionals should do.
+But now those same strategies were preventing me from accessing my own equity in my own home to grow my investment portfolio.
+The bank was essentially penalizing me for being financially smart.”

 “This wasn’t just about one refinance—it threatened my entire wealth-building strategy,” Sarah said.
-“I had a clear plan: five rental properties by age 50, each one generating passive income and building equity.
-Property #1 was cash-flowing beautifully at $2,800 monthly.
-Property #2 was ready to purchase.
-I had the equity in my home, the investment property identified, and the financial capacity to support both mortgages.
-But I couldn’t get past the income verification hurdle.”
+“I had a clear plan: five rental properties by age 50, each one generating passive income and building equity that I could eventually pass to my children.
+Property #1 was cash-flowing beautifully with strong monthly rental income covering the mortgage, expenses, and providing positive cash flow.
+Property #2 was already identified, analyzed, and under contract with a financing contingency.
+I had the equity sitting in my home, the investment property ready to purchase, and the financial capacity to support both mortgages comfortably.
+But I couldn’t get past the income verification hurdle with traditional lenders.”

 Experiencing similar frustration accessing your equity?
 Schedule a call to discuss alternative solutions.

-How Did Sarah Discover 1099 Loan Cash-Out Refinancing?
+The Discovery: How Did Sarah Discover 1099 Loan Cash-Out Refinance Programs?

-After her third rejection, Sarah reached out to a real estate investor networking group where she’d met other self-employed property owners.
-Within hours, another photographer who also invested in real estate responded with a familiar story—multiple refinance rejections followed by successful approval through a 1099 loan cash-out refinance program.
+After her third rejection, Sarah reached out to a real estate investor networking group where she’d connected with other self-employed property owners facing similar documentation challenges.
+Within hours, another freelance photographer who also invested in rental properties responded with a remarkably familiar story—multiple refinance rejections from traditional lenders followed by successful approval through a specialized program designed specifically for 1099 earners.

-“That conversation gave me hope that I could still execute my portfolio expansion plan,” Sarah said.
+“That conversation gave me hope that I could still execute my portfolio expansion plan on schedule,” Sarah said.
 “Someone finally looked at my real income instead of just my tax forms.
-The advisor walked me through exactly what documentation I’d need and how the underwriting process would work.
-More importantly, she helped me see how this wasn’t just about property #2—it was about establishing a financing strategy that would work for properties #3, #4, and #5 as well.
+The advisor walked me through exactly what documentation I’d need and how the underwriting process would evaluate my 1099 income.
+More importantly, she helped me see how this wasn’t just about property #2—it was about establishing a financing strategy that would work for properties #3, #4, and #5 as well without requiring me to change my tax strategy or stop taking legitimate business deductions.
 It finally made sense.”

-The advisor also explained that 1099 loan cash-out refinancing works particularly well for self-employed investors with consistent income from the same clients over 12-18 months—exactly Sarah’s situation.
-Her long-term relationships with corporate clients and agencies provided the stability lenders look for, even though the income came through 1099 forms rather than W-2 wages.
+The advisor also explained that 1099 loan programs work particularly well for self-employed investors with consistent income from the same clients over extended periods—exactly Sarah’s situation.
+Her long-term relationships with corporate clients and major advertising agencies provided the income stability and predictability that lenders seek, even though the income came through 1099 forms rather than W-2 wages.

-What Documentation Was Required for This 1099 Loan Cash-Out Refinance?
+The Solution: What Documentation Was Required for Sarah’s 1099 Loan Cash-Out Refinance Approval?

-Sarah worked with her loan advisor to assemble the required documentation for a 1099 loan cash-out refinance application.
-Unlike traditional refinances requiring two years of complete tax returns with all schedules, this program focused on her actual income documentation and business stability.
+Sarah worked closely with her loan advisor to assemble the required documentation for her 1099 loan cash-out refinance application.
+Unlike traditional refinances requiring two years of complete tax returns with all schedules scrutinized for every deduction, this program focused on her actual income documentation, business stability, and existing investment property success.

 Documentation provided: